 Structure of Influenza virus

-- An enveloped virus, the outer layer is a lipid membrane which is taken from the host cell.
+- An enveloped virus, the outer layer is a lipid membrane that is taken from the host cell.

-- HA and HA are the important antigens that determine
+- HA and NA are the important antigens that determine

 - antigenic variation of influenza viruses and host immunity.